rackerlabs/support-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 When you are setting up data disks or Cloud Block Storage volumes, check the sizes of the directories on your origin server.
-This information can help you plan your data's organization on the new server: what data goes go on the system disk and what data will be stored on the additional volumes.
+This information can help you plan your data's organization on the new server: what data goes on the system disk and what data will be stored on the additional volumes.

 On Linux, you can determine the disk space used by files and directories in the current